wdporter/i-am-that-vuepress/43-ignorance-can-be-recognised-not-jnana/readme.md

 **Maharaj:**&ensp;In a hospital the sick are treated and get well.
 The treatment is routine, with hardly any change, but there is nothing monotonous about health.
 My teaching may be routine, but the fruit of it is new from man to man.

 **Q:**&ensp;What is realisation?
 Who is a realised man?
-By what is the <span class=tooltip>jnani<span class=tooltiptext>The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.</span></span> recognised?
+By what is the <span data-tippy-content="The knower, especially of the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”. (<em>jna</em>, to know; <em>jnani</em>, the knower.)">jnani</span> recognised?

-**M:**&ensp;There are no distinctive marks of <span class=tooltip>jnana<span class=tooltiptext>Knowledge, especially the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”. (*jna*, to know; *jnani*, the knower).</span></span>.
+**M:**&ensp;There are no distinctive marks of <span data-tippy-content="Knowledge, especially the higher knowledge derived from meditation; “closely related to the knowledge of Brahman”.">jnana</span>.
 Only ignorance can be recognised, not *jnana*.
 Nor does a *jnani* claim to be something special.
 All those who proclaim their own greatness and uniqueness are not *jnani*s.
 They are mistaking some unusual development for realisation.
 The *jnani* shows no tendency to proclaim himself to be a *jnani*.
 He considers himself to be perfectly normal, true to his real nature.
 Proclaiming oneself to be an omnipotent, omniscient and omnipotent deity is a clear sign of ignorance.

 **Q:**&ensp;Can the *jnani* convey his experience to the ignorant?
 Can *jnana* be transmitted from one man to another?